If you are considering starting a YouTube channel, it’s prudent to wonder, can you still make money on YouTube? So, can you?

-- She’s based in the USA, so I should refer to specific brands, stores, etc. that she can visit, but we can also build ideas out based on events and occasions that may be happening in the country.
+- She’s based in the USA, so I should refer to specific brands, stores, etc., that she can visit, but we can also build ideas out based on events and occasions that may be happening in the country.

-To maximize your affiliate commissions, showing generally always beats telling.
+To maximize your affiliate commissions, generally, showing always beats telling.
 If people can see you using products in your videos, they will be far more inclined to click your link and check them out.

-Use products and show them in use, when people can see the results for themselves they will be far more inclined to buy the product if the result you showed matches their expectations.
+Use products and show them in use; when people can see the results for themselves, they will be far more inclined to buy the product if the result you showed matches their expectations.

 Once I think one item is the best option, I look at videos of the item in action to either confirm my assumptions or to prove them wrong, in which case I will look for something else (or check out a different recommendation if the creator has a better suggestion).

-Most people do this, or something similar to this, and if you can get your video to appear in their search just before the buying phase, with a link to the product, or a recommendation of something genuinely better, you can make a lot more with affiliate marketing and specific products.
+If you can get your video to appear in their search just before the buying phase, with a link to the product, or a recommendation of something genuinely better, you can make a lot more with affiliate marketing and specific products.

-It can work just as well by doing tutorials, testing gear, sharing the resources you use in your videos (I.e. the mixer you use for cooking, etc.).
+It can work just as well by doing tutorials, testing gear, and sharing the resources you use in your videos (I.e. the mixer you use for cooking, etc.).

-3. Stay consistent
+3. Stay Consistent

-This does not only mean uploaded regularly, it also means you should be consistent on the type and focus of your videos.
+This does not only mean uploading regularly; it also means you should be consistent with the type and focus of your videos.

 Consistency builds an audience.

-By having a good CTR and audience retention (because you create good content) your channel will also be suggested to people who would be very interested in your content.
+By having a good CTR and audience retention (because you create good content), your channel will also be suggested to people interested in your content.

-4. Create more content
+4. Create More Content

 This one may seem obvious, but it is something that so many people overlook.

-By creating more content you are:
+By creating more content, you are:

 - Creating more opportunities for viewers to find you.